bhavya9107/Restro-Dash/README.md

 # Restro-Dash

-Restaurant Menu Provider -- add a restuarant of your own or get `json` of others
+Restaurant Menu Provider -- add a restuarant of your own or get `json` of others.

 ##Instructions for running on local host
 -------------------------------------------------------------